vestrel00/contacts-android/docs/testing/test-contacts-api.md

 # Contacts API Testing

-TODO Complete this docs when implementation is complete TODO Add a reference to this docs in the README and the blog
+TODO Complete this doc in https://github.com/vestrel00/contacts-android/issues/45

 This library provides the `TestContacts` and `MockContacts`, which you can use as a substitute to your `Contacts` API instance in;